Current Mortgage Rates by Credit Score | 2025

 What mortgage rate can I get based on my credit score?

 The mortgage rate you can get largely depends on your credit score.
 Generally, a higher credit score means a lower mortgage rate.
-Those with excellent credit (720 and above) usually secure the best rates.
-Good credit scores (690-719) often lead to competitive rates, while average scores (630-689) might attract slightly higher rates.
-For scores below 630, rates tend to be significantly higher, reflecting the higher lending risk.
+Those with excellent credit (720 and above) usually secure the best rates, while scores below 640 can lead to significantly higher rates.

 How do adjustable rate mortgages affect homeowners with varying credit scores?